Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: Introduction

 Recently, \citet{ahmad2025sensitivity} showed that sensitivity verification is NP-hard for ensembles with trees of maximum depth at least 3, and gave a tool utilizing a pseudo-Boolean encoding to tackle the problem for binary classifiers.
 However, their NP-hardness proof (via a 3-SAT reduction) does not extend to ensembles of trees with depth at most 1 or 2, leaving the hardness of the sensitivity problem open for such ensembles.
-Trees of depth 1, also called decision stumps, have been long studied in the literature~\cite{WangZCBH20,HorvathM0V22,Martinez-MunozHS07} and are of interest in several applications~\cite{ChenWLXHB23,HuynhND18}.
+Trees of depth 1, also called decision stumps, have been long studied in the literature~\cite{WangZCBH20, HorvathM0V22, Martinez-MunozHS07} and are of interest in several applications~\cite{ChenWLXHB23, HuynhND18}.

 A second, major challenge is that sensitive counterexample pairs may a priori lie far from actual data points, providing only weak evidence of a model’s sensitivity.
 To see an illustrative example of this, consider Figure~\ref{fig:eg-data-aware}, where a tree ensemble trained on MNIST with 786 features yields two counterexample pairs.
 In the left pair, the decision flips (3 to 8), but neither image likely appears in the training set, so this does not reveal a model weakness.
 In contrast, the right pair is informative: the first image closely resembles a real training image (3) and is correctly classified, but modifying 20/786 features causes misclassification to 8 while remaining near the data distribution.
 Do similar cases occur when $|F|=1$?
 They do, even in tabular datasets, as illustrated in Section~\ref{appsec:tabular-examples} in the Appendix.
 This raises the question: can we identify sensitive counterexample pairs that are closer to the real data distribution, enabling meaningful conclusions about model sensitivity?
 Such counterexamples are valuable for downstream tasks, such as retraining or hardening the model, but in this work we focus solely on their identification, which is already a challenging problem.